My top selection of day trips you may want to consider, travelling from Lisbon!

 2. Plan a day trip to Sintra

 As far as day trips from Lisbon go, Sintra is one that has to be at the very top of your list.
-With it’s palaces, castles, gardens, forests and noble estates, this town and it’s surroundings is pure magic!
+With it’s palaces, castles, gardens, forests for some of the most enchanting hikes you’ll find in Portugal, as well as noble estates, this town and it’s surroundings is pure magic!
 It’s seemingly plucked straight out of a children’s fairy tale and is a must visit when staying in Lisbon.

 In fact, you may even want to consider doing an overnight trip to Sintra as there is just so much to see and do.
 But if you are pressed for time, a day trip will work too.

 Check out my essential Lisbon to Sintra day trip guide, to get all the detailed information that’ll help you plan the perfect trip to this enchanted place!

 Sintra is a mere 40 – 44 mins by train out of Lisbon.
 Trains run regularly from Lisbon’s Rossio train station and also costs only €2.25 one-way.
 For more detailed info, check out my guide (linked above).